jordanpfeifer21/jetAnomalyDetection/README.md

 That data then must then be reformatted and run through a model in main.py
     (reformatting code is in format_data.py, model analysis figures can be modified in model_analysis.py, model is kept in models.py)

+## General Information:
+Images are ged into the model as shape (number of parameters, 32, 32).
+For example if you are training on pt the number of parameters is 1, if on dz/dzErr and d0/d0Err the nyumber of parameters is 2.
+Input shapes for pdgID are of shape (8,32,32) if one-hot-encoded

+## Lessons Learned:
+ 1. You cannot train a VAE on only kl_loss.
+The purpose of KLD is to compare two distributions so you have to train on recon loss and then can use kl_loss for anomaly scores during the eval loop
+ 2. trainings VAEs takes longer than regular autoencoders
+ 3. MSE loss generally works better than Cross Entropy Loss
+ 4. The best all around latent space we have found is 6x6, but in some cases a 4x4 or 8x8 has shown better performance